 Shelter

 The affected areas are populated by IDPs and refugees who were already living in precarious situations.
-Support for and shelter materials for repairs and rebuilding are needed.
+Support for and shelter materials for repairs and rebuilding will remain an ongoing need.

 As of September 2023, shelter assistance remains a primary concern in Rakhine State, with more than 72,000 Rohingya and Kaman IDPs in camps being in need of shelter reconstruction and thousands more Rohingya, Rakhine and Kaman IDPs living in makeshift shelters in need of shelter assistance.